pnlbwh/diskusage-logging/README.md

 which saves the report as `_data/report.html`. `mailreport.sh
 <partners_username1> <partners_username2> ...` emails a copy of the report to a
 list of PNL users.

+# Common Issues

+One issue that sometimes arises is when one of the directories is inaccessible via the network (for PNL, this happens when the cluster is unavailable).
+This can add some nonsensical data to the csvs, particularly `logdf`'s output.
+If it looks like the report is missing data or incorrect in some way, check the latest csvs and make sure they are in proper format.